kronicle-tech/kronicle-website/content/en/docs/plugins/openapi.md

 ---
 title: "OpenAPI"
-description: "A plugin fetches OpenAPI specs and uses them to render OpenAPI based API documentation."
+description: "A plugin fetches that OpenAPI specs and uses them to render OpenAPI based API documentation."
-lead: "A plugin fetches OpenAPI specs and uses them to render OpenAPI based API documentation."
+lead: "A plugin fetches that OpenAPI specs and uses them to render OpenAPI based API documentation."
 date: 2022-05-11T20:00:00+00:00
 lastmod: 2022-05-11T20:00:00+00:00
 draft: false